Mahesh33217/Azure-Cloud/Day-01/02-important-concepts.md

 Virtualization is the process of creating a virtual version of something, such as an operating system, server, storage, or network resources.

 ### Hypervisior
+Hypervisior it a software or firmware layer that divides the server into small logical servers which are called as virtual machine

 ## Virtual Machine